railsuser2014/openobject-doc-book-en/source/book/5/5_15_Manufacturing/5_15_Manufacturing_lead.rst

 Treatment of exceptions
 =======================

 The set of stock requirements is generated by procurement orders.
 Then for each customer order line or raw materials in a manufacturing order, you will find a restocking form.
-To review all the procurement orders use the menu *Manufacturing > Procurement orders*.
+To review all the procurement orders use the menu :menuselection:`Manufacturing --> Procurement orders`.

 In normal system use, you don't need to worry about procurement orders because they're automatically generated by Open ERP and the user will usually work on the results of a procurement: a production order, a task or a supplier order.